Engineering numbers matter

-Every engineering tool and instrument produces and consumes numbers in its own way.
+Every engineering tool and process produces and consumes numbers in its own way.
 Numbers are reported in spreadsheets, quoted in documents and kept in ad-hoc databases.
-Truenumbers is the first technology focused specifically on care and feeding of numbers, letting them flow through the engineering process as they always did, but in a consistent, secure and manageable way.
+Truenumbers is the first technology focused specifically on care and feeding of engineering numbers and data, letting them flow through the engineering process as they always did, but in a consistent, secure and manageable way.
 Without the cost and overhead PLM systems.
-It effortlessly centralizes them and makes everything about numbers easier for the engineer, and better for the department too because when numbers are well managed, engineering is well managed.
+It effortlessly centralizes information and makes everything about data easier for the engineer from day one.
+It's better for the department too because when numbers are well managed, engineering is well managed.

 · Consistency and validity